septentrio-gnss/mosaicHAT/README.md

 ```

-#### Reset connector
+#### Reset Input

+mosaic-X5 could be forced to reset from Raspberry Pi.
+The nRST_IN pin of mosaic is directly connected to RPi GPIO 5 (Pin 29 in physical header).

+The nRST_IN pin is active negative, which means mosaic will be in RESET mode when nRST_IN is low (GND).
+The pin is internally debounced (pull-up resistor) so if pin is left unconnected (floating) the module will not enter RESET mode.

 A pin reset is also available via the Raspberry Pi connector.
 This is connected directly to the reset pin of the mosaicHAT.

-// JAMAL to explain which pin is used
-// JAMAL to explain how can this be controled from Raspberry Pi

 #### PPS Output
 PPS signals are used for precise timekeeping and time measurement.
 One increasingly common use is in time synchronization with other sensors (e.g. Lidars or IMUs).